-In the fall of 2017 Jim deployed to the Pacific with Carrier Strike Group 9 on board USS Theodore Roosevelt (CVN-71).
-He addressed international fleet reviews in Rio de Janeiro, Brazil (2018), Busan, South Korea (2015), and Sydney, Australia (2013).
+In 2017 Jim deployed to the Pacific with Carrier Strike Group 9 on board USS Theodore Roosevelt (CVN-71).
+He has addressed international fleet reviews in Rio de Janeiro, Brazil; Busan, South Korea; and Sydney, Australia.
 He was a visiting fellow at National Chengchi University, Taiwan, and the Institute for Defense Studies & Analyses, India.
-He has testified before the U.S.-China Economic and Security Review Commission and spoken at such institutions as Harvard, Brown, and Duke universities; the Universities of Michigan and University of Virginia; the Republic of Korea Naval Academy, Chinhae, and U.S. Naval Academy, Annapolis; Wilton Park, Steyning, U.K.; the Vivekananda Foundation, Jaipur; the Lowy Institute, Sydney; the Japan Foreign Ministry and Naval War College, Tokyo; the Aspen Institute, Berlin; the Woodrow Wilson International Center for Scholars, Washington; the French Institute of International Relations (ifri), Paris; the Clingendael Institute of International Relations, The Hague; and the Chinese Council for Advanced Policy Studies, Taipei.
+He has testified before the U.S.-China Economic and Security Review Commission and spoken at such institutions as Harvard, Brown, Duke, and Carnegie Mellon universities; the University of Michigan and University of Virginia; the Republic of Korea Naval Academy, Chinhae, and U.S. Naval Academy, Annapolis; Wilton Park, Steyning, U.K.; the Vivekananda Foundation, Jaipur; the Lowy Institute, Sydney; the Japan Foreign Ministry and Naval War College, Tokyo; the Aspen Institute, Berlin; the Woodrow Wilson International Center for Scholars, Washington; the French Institute of International Relations (ifri), Paris; the Clingendael Institute of International Relations, The Hague; and the Chinese Council for Advanced Policy Studies, Taipei.
 In 2020 he delivered a keynote address at the Theodore Roosevelt Association Annual Symposium, National War College, Washington DC.

-Jim has served as Veterans’ Day keynote speaker in Sharon and Marion, Massachusetts; Memorial Day speaker in Barrington and West Warwick, Rhode Island, and Milton and Mattapoisett, Massachusetts; and Flag Day speaker in Newport, Rhode Island.
+Jim has served as Veterans’ Day keynote speaker in Sharon and Marion, Massachusetts; Memorial Day speaker in Barrington and West Warwick, Rhode Island, and Randolph, Milton, and Mattapoisett, Massachusetts; and Flag Day speaker in Newport, Rhode Island.
 On Memorial Day 2013 he presided over a Medal of Honor ceremony in Newport, celebrating the life of Chief Gunner’s Mate George Brady.
-This May he honored the friendship of Korean War naval aviators Jesse Brown and Tom Hudner as Memorial Day speaker in Barrington, and in June he commemorated the Battle of Belleau Wood at the Union Club on Boston Common.
-This November he delivered an address at the National World War I Museum and Monument in Kansas City in honor of the centennial of the Armistice.
+In June 2018 he commemorated the Battle of Belleau Wood at the Union Club on Boston Common, and that November he delivered an address at the National World War I Museum and Monument in Kansas City to mark the centennial of the Armistice.